Nora3141/portfolio-nora/docs/assignments/assignment6.md

 - The searching feature is tested last since by now the user will have seen some different posts within the app that they could use the title for
 - I think this will be one of the easier tasks to complete, but it is important to test because this feature lets experienced users find specific posts faster.
 This task will check if the search box is discoverable, and the interaction for searching (with enter instead of a submit button) is intuitive.

+---

+### End Reflection

+_Do you have any final reflections on what worked well and what was confusing or challenging?_

 ## Study Reports